 While the CAHPS survey results are expansive, to monitor access to care the Department has selected four measures to evaluate the member experience.
-Results for these following four rates are compared to the NCQA Quality Compass 50th percentile of Medicaid managed care health plans:
+Results for these following four rates are compared to: the NCQA Quality Compass National 50th, 75th, and 90th percentiles of Medicaid managed care health plans; the NCQA Regional Quality Compass 50th, 75th, and 90th percentiles of Medicaid managed care plans (where possible); and NH-specific trend over the last 3 calendar years.